-Remove the hook cover plate by sliding the hook cover plate release button to the right.
+Remove the hook cover plate by sliding the hook cover release button to the right.
 Take out the bobbin.
 Brush out dust and lint.
 (You may also use a vacuum cleaner.)

 - 1 Remove the setscrews on the needle plate with the screwdriver supplied with the machine.
-Remove the needle plate.

-- 1 Setscrew

-- 2 Needle plate

-- 2 Lift up the bobbin holder and remove it.

-(3) Bobbin holder

-- 3 Clean the bobbin holder with a lint brush.
-(4) Lint brush

-- 4 Clean the feed dog, hook race and auto thread cutter device with the lint brush.

-- 5 Feed dog

-- 6 Hook race

-- O Auto thread cutter device

-- 5 Clean the inside of the hook race with a dry cloth.
-You may also use a vacuum cleaner.
+Remove the needle plate. - 1) Setscrew - 2 Needle plate - 2 Lift up the bobbin holder and remove it.3 Bobbin holder - Clean the bobbin holder with a lint brush.4 Lint brush - 4 Clean the feed dog, hook race and auto thread cutter device with the lint brush. - 5 Feed dog - 6 Hook race - 7 Auto thread cutter device - 5 Clean the inside of the hook race with a dry cloth.